-Overall, while roughly 98% of initial response strategies for wildfires succeed on DOI-managed landscapes.
-Reduced capacity coupled with increasing and prolonged wildfire workload is likely to erode mission performance over time and have significant impacts on response capabilities.
-Increasing and maintaining an adequate workforce would provide capability at critical moments throughout the year, such as the large resource needs in 2020, for DOI and the interagency wildland fire community.
+Overall, while roughly 98 percent of initial response strategies for wildfires succeed on DOI-managed lands, reduced capacity coupled with increasing and prolonged wildfire workload is likely to erode mission performance over time and have significant impacts on response capabilities.
+Increasing and maintaining an adequate firefighting workforce would provide the capacity at critical moments throughout the year for DOI and the interagency wildland fire community to address extremely busy and challenging fire seasons, as was the case in 2020.

-Learning and adapting to challenges (even new and novel) was greatly aided through the existing collaborative framework, such as operational sharing of COVID-19 mitigation information and recommendations through the WFLC, NMAC, NWCG and FMB and new recommendations from MPHAT.
-DOI adapted to challenges by leveraging previous investments (e.g. remote sensing capability, IT applications and other technology) and modifying processes or approaches (e.g. performing traditional on-incident administration fire support from other virtual locations, increasing the availability of decision support groups assisting multiple incidents, and modifying response strategies).
-This additional support produced efficiencies in many cases, for example by leveraging automated and integrated applications to share data or reducing personnel travel costs.
+Learning and adapting to challenges (even new and novel) was greatly aided through the existing collaborative framework, such as operational sharing of COVID-19 mitigation information and recommendation through the WFLC, NMAC, NWCG and FMB and new recommendations from MPHAT.
+DOI adapted to challenges by leveraging previous investments (e.g. remote sensing capability, IT applications and other technology) and modifying processes or approaches (e.g. traditional on-incident administration fire support from other virtual locations, increased availability of decision support groups assisting multiple incidents and modifying response strategies).
+This additional support produced efficiencies in many cases; for example, leveraging automated and integrated applications to share data or reduce personnel travel costs.